MargotMarchais/Chocolate-e-commerce/README.md

 makers and distributors in France, and eventually build a comprehensive dataset about the chocolate online market in France.

 *<b>Methodology:</b>*
-- Web scraping: I scraped product data from several French e-commerce websites (chocolate section), using Python scrapy and requests libraries.
+- *Web scraping*: I scraped product data from several French e-commerce websites (chocolate section), using Python scrapy and requests libraries.
-- Python: I build an additional script to:
+- *Python*: I build an additional script to:
     - do some minor transformations to the .csv files resulting from web scraping (data cleaning)
     - automatically load the resulting dataframes in BigQuery using the bigquery.client
-- GCP BigQuery: I created an account and an empty project in GCP.
+- *GCP BigQuery*: I created an account and an empty project in GCP.
-- dbt: I created a dbt Cloud project that is connected to my BigQuery project.
+- *dbt*: I created a dbt Cloud project that is connected to my BigQuery project.
 In this dbt project, I created 3 sections:
     - Bronze (staging): raw data, with few modifications.
     - Silver (transformations): the raw data with some transformations (new columns, filters, etc)
     - Gold (final): final datasets that will be used for analysis.
       Thanks to dbt, I could 'export' the SQL views and tables to GCP BigQuery.
 I also managed to create the data lineage, QoD tests and documentation.
 All dbt modifications were saved thanks to dbt-Github.
-- PowerBI: Finally, I could plug my Gold final datasets to Power BI to create a visual overview of the market.
+- *PowerBI*: Finally, I could plug my Gold final datasets to Power BI to create a visual overview of the market.

 *<b>Final output</b>*
 - A comprehensive dataset about the French chocolates online market